boazbk/tcs/lec_09_godel.md

 ::: {.theorem title="MRDP Theorem" #MRDP-thm}
 Let  $DIO:\{0,1\}^* \rightarrow \{0,1\}$ be the function that takes as input a string describing a $100$-variable polynomial with integer coefficients $P(x_0,\ldots,x_{99})$  and outputs $1$ if and only if there exists  $z_0,\ldots,z_{99} \in \N$ s.t.  $P(z_0,\ldots,z_{99})=0$.

+Then $DIO$ is uncomputable.
+:::

-Then $DIO$ is uncomputable.^[As usual, we assume some standard way to express numbers and text as binary strings.
+As usual, we assume some standard way to express numbers and text as binary strings.
 The constant $100$ is of course arbitrary; the problem is known to be uncomputable even for polynomials of degree four and at most 58 variables.
 In fact the number of variables can be reduced to nine, at the expense of the polynomial having a larger (but still constant) degree.
-See [Jones's paper](https://www.jstor.org/stable/2273588) for more about this issue.]
+See [Jones's paper](https://www.jstor.org/stable/2273588) for more about this issue.
-:::

 ::: {.remark title="Active code vs static data" #codevsstaticrem}
 The difficulty in finding a way to distinguish between "code" such as NAND-TM programs, and "static content" such as polynomials is just another manifestation of the phenomenon that _code_ is the same as _data_.